 The bigger your home and the more smokers you have in it, the more powerful your smoke eater will need to be.
 Here are some factors to consider:

-• Mounting preference - Do you care whether the smoke eater is surface-mounted, flush-mounted, or wall-mounted?
+- Mounting preference – Do you care whether the smoke eater is surface‑mounted or flush‑mounted on the ceiling, or wall‑mounted?
+For installation ideas and quick upgrades, see our guide to surface‑mount smoke‑eater ventilation upgrades.

-• Adequate CFM - "CFM" stands for cubic feet per minute and it relates to how many times the air is cleaned.
+- Adequate CFM - "CFM" stands for cubic feet per minute and it relates to how many times the air is cleaned.
 The standard is 10-12 air changes per hour (ACH).
 You can figure up the CFM by multiplying your smoking area's length x width x height.
 Then you divide by the ACH.
+To make sure your unit delivers enough air changes per hour, plug your room’s dimensions into our CFM calculator to find the right airflow.

 #3 - What Type of Home Smoke Eater Do You Prefer?